chanzuckerberg/cellxgene/docs/posts/launch.md

 # Launching cellxgene with your dataset

 ## Quickstart

 Once you've [prepared your data](prepare) for cellxgene, you can launch the app using

 ```
 cellgene launch mydataset.h5ad --open
 ```

-On Mac OS and Ubuntu, you should see your web browser open with the following
+You should see your web browser open with the following

 <img width="450" src="https://raw.githubusercontent.com/chanzuckerberg/cellxgene/master/docs/cellxgene-opening-screenshot.png" pad="50px">

-**Note**: automatic opening of the browser with the `--open` flag only works on OS X, on other platforms you'll need to directly point to the provided link in your browser.
+**Note**: automatic opening of the browser with the `--open` flag only works on some platforms (eg, OSX).
+On other platforms you'll need to directly point to the provided link in your browser.

 ## Launching from a URL

 You can also launch from a URL directly like this:

 ```
 cellxgene launch https://github.com/chanzuckerberg/cellxgene/blob/master/example-dataset/pbmc3k.h5ad
 ```

 Support for S3 and GCS is not enabled by default.
-If you wish to directly access S3 or GFS, install one or both of the following packages using `pip`:
+If you wish to directly access S3 or GFS, install one or both of the following packages:

 - [s3fs](https://s3fs.readthedocs.io/en/latest/) for S3 support
 - [gcsfs](https://gcsfs.readthedocs.io/en/latest/) for GCS support

 For example:

 ```
 pip install s3fs
 cellxgene launch s3://mybucket.s3-us-west-2.amazonaws.com/mydata.h5ad